Upcoming Activities

-MBC Palm Expedition to Acre, Brazil presented by Dr. Joanna Tucker Lima, Living Collections Manager and Botanist, Montgomery Botanical Center
+Feb 3, 2025, General Meeting, MBC Palm Expedition to Acre, Brazil by Dr. Joanna Tucker LIma, Living Collections Manager and Botanist, Montgomery Botanical Center.
+See posting.

 Regular SFPS Activities

 There are typically two garden tours each year, one in the spring and the other in the fall for SFPS members.
-The spring garden tour was on May 11, 2024 and fall tour was on October 12.
+In 2024, the spring garden tour was on May 11, 2024 and fall tour was on October 12.

 Meetings are held on the first Monday of the even-numbered months- February, April, June, August and October in the Corbin building at Fairchild Gardens.
 Meetings are open to non-members.